xodiosx/Xodoshw/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the project_license.
+Distributed under the XoDos project.
 See `LICENSE.txt` for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>